ITSpecialist111/ai_automation_suggester/README.md

    - **Symptom**: The integration doesn't generate any suggestions.
    - **Solution**:
+     - Ensure new entities have been added to trigger automatic suggestions.
-     - Manually trigger the service `ai_suggester.generate_suggestions`.
+     - Manually trigger the service `ai_automation_suggester.generate_suggestions`.
      - Check if you have provided the necessary service data.
      - Review logs for any errors during the analysis.